bgermann/cforms2/readme.txt

 == Description ==

-This is a fork of cformsII, a highly customizable, flexible and powerful form builder plugin, covering a variety of use cases and features from attachments to multi-part form management.
+This is a fork of cformsII, a highly customizable, flexible and powerful form builder plugin, covering a variety of use cases and features.

 Oliver, the original author, discontinued developing the plugin.
 This fork is an effort to keep it up to date.